 At the start of the project, Akamai’s real estate group put out a call to the entire Cambridge workforce asking for people who wanted to be involved in the design process.
 The “AkaChamps” met with the design team on a bi-monthly basis, starting with the early visioning sessions where they were able to have their voices heard and their perspectives incorporated into the project’s mission.
 In the end, Akamai’s new headquarters represents the best of their employees’ hopes and dreams.

 As Akamai’s focus was on the health of its employees, the company chose to pursue a robust WELL certification effort.
 WELL targeted several aspects of the employee experience as well as good sustainable design principles: access to daylight and views by minimizing walls at the perimeter and pushing employee spaces toward the exterior walls; controllability of systems to maximize thermal and visual comfort; encouragement of movement through the inclusion of communicating stairs and distribution of amenities; inclusion of amenities spaces that encourage activity, rest and variety; and a focus on healthy food offerings throughout the coffee bars, grab and go areas and employee cafeteria.
-Still in the final review process, the project is expected to achieve WELL Platinum and will be the largest Platinum WELL TI project east of the Mississippi.
+In May 2023, the project has achieved WELL Platinum, and at the time of it’s certification, was the largest WELL Platinum TI project in the United States.

 For more information contact Victor Vizgaitis.